Augustin Coppolani (L, Middle School) and Giorgio Grego (R, Junior Varsity) won the International History Bee European Championship titles in 2025.

 There is no younger age limit – a brilliant and mature 8 year-old is welcome to compete.
 Likewise, there is no limit on types of schools – local, international, public, private, religious, schools abroad following a home country curriculum, and homeschoolers are all welcome.

-Students do not have to compete in the country their school is in; they can compete at up to three regional sites each year, as long as the three sites use different sets of questions.
+Students do not have to compete in the country their school is in; they can compete at up to four regional sites each year, including online, as long as the four sites use different sets of questions.
+The question sets are labeled Alpha, Beta, Gamma, and Gold.

 Tournament Format

-At all History Bees, in the Junior Varsity and Varsity divisions, there are three preliminary rounds of 30 questions each.
-In the Middle School and Elementary divisions these rounds have 25 questions.
-In each round, you’ll be in a room with 5-10 students.
-Usually, it’s 6-8.
+At all History Bees, for all age divisions, there are three preliminary rounds of 30 questions each.
+In each round, you’ll be in a room with 5-10 students with rooms most usually running with 5-8 players per round.
 Each round takes about 25-30 minutes to complete, including the finals.

 Game Format

 Students each have a buzzer and attempt to be the first student to ring in and answer correctly.
 Students may ring in at any point in the question – they are encouraged to interrupt the moderator to do so.
 After they ring in, they give their answer.
 If they are correct, they get a point.
 If incorrect, they cannot buzz again on the question.
-Three incorrect answers given will end the question, at which point the moderator reveals the answer.
-They do not normally lose a point if they are incorrect except if they are the third student to answer incorrectly before the end of the question, in which case, they do lose a point (so it is possible, conceivably to have a negative score).
-If the question has been read to completion, three incorrect answers will still end the question, but no penalty will be assessed.
+Three incorrect answers given will end the question immediately, at which point the moderator reveals the answer.
+Players will not normally lose a point for buzzing in incorrectly except if they are the third student to answer incorrectly before the end of the question, in which case, they do lose a point.
+It is therefore possible to accrue a negative score with multiple incorrect interruptions.
+If the question has been read to completion, three incorrect answers will still end the question, but no penalty will be assessed – this penalty only applies to a third, incorrect interruption.

-Once a student has reached 8 points, that student is done for that round.
-But, students receive bonus points based on how early they reach 8 points.
+Once a student has reached a cumulative score of 6 points, that student is done for that round.
+Students do however receive bonus points based on how early they reach 6 points.
 The following table summarizes the bonus structure:

 Students are grouped into different groups for each of the three rounds.
 After all three rounds, the scores from all rounds are added up, and the top students advance to the finals.